prakhar-saxena01/epub/README.md

 WARNING: since database folder is, by default, accessible for unauthenticated HTTP requests it is recommended to set ``SCRATCH_DB`` to a secure random value (i.e. ``db/long-random-string.db``) or put it outside of scope accessible by your http server.
-Alternatively, you can block access to ``db`` using your HTTP server:
+Alternatively, you can simply block access to ``db``:

 ```
 location /the-epube/db {